-Additionally, donations are required to purchase an Automation Robotic Medication System (ARMS) to store and dispense medications direct to pharmacists and prepare medication for ward EDI.
+Additionally, donations are required to purchase an Automated Robotic Medication System (ARMS) to store and dispense medications direct to pharmacists and prepare medication for ward EDI.
 This system will ensure Bendigo Health remains at the forefront of technology required in a busy modern hospital pharmacy that is focused on patient care.

 Hospital pharmacists provide invaluable help and advice in all aspects of patients’ medicines.
 They are an important part of the healthcare team and are involved in monitoring medication usage, counselling patients, providing drug information and advice to health professionals.

 New technologies have become available to free up pharmacists for more direct patient care that also save money and wastage.
 Robotics have revolutionised how drugs are stored and dispensed.